SaishJ/React-Native-Basics/Readme.md

   > A basic button component that should render nicely on any platform.

 - Alert

   > Launches an alert dialog with the specified title and message.

+- Stylesheet

+  > A StyleSheet is an abstraction similar to CSS StyleSheets